 |

-The reflector design also shows an unusual feature in that the surface is peened around the outer perimeter.
-The purpose of this is simply to reduce glare from stray light rays being reflected from this part of the mirror surface. |
+The reflector shows an unusual feature in that the surface is peened around the outer perimeter.
+This is believed to be in an effort to improve beam uniformity, as filament images are often produced mainly by this area of the reflector. |